seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 ### SCENE VI.
 Another part of the field.

 *Alarums.
-Enter KING HENRY and forces, EXETER, and others*
+Enter KING HENRY and EXETER*

 **KING HENRY V**
 Well have we done, thrice valiant countrymen: